 Ideal Internal Temperature for Salmon

 The USDA recommends cooking salmon to an internal temperature of 145°F (63°C).
-However, many chefs prefer removing salmon from the heat at 135°F to 140°F (57°C to 60°C), allowing residual heat to finish the cooking process.
-This prevents overcooking and keeps the fish moist.
+This temperature ensures the fish is fully cooked and safe to eat.
+However, many professional chefs suggest removing the salmon from the heat at 135°F to 140°F (57°C to 60°C).
+Allowing residual heat to bring it to the final temperature prevents overcooking and keeps the salmon juicy.

 How to Check the Temperature:

-- Insert a meat thermometer into the thickest part of the salmon fillet.
+- Use a meat thermometer and insert it into the thickest part of the salmon fillet.

-- Avoid touching the pan or bone to get an accurate reading.
+- Avoid touching the pan, skin, or bones to ensure an accurate reading.

 Cooking Times by Method

-The cooking time for salmon largely depends on its thickness as well as the chosen cooking method.
-To help you get started, use this breakdown as a general guide:
+The time it takes to cook salmon depends on its thickness and the cooking method.
+Here’s a general guide:

 1. Baking (400°F / 200°C):